 Upsetting the basic Western stability is also the threat of a small fraction of religiously brainwashed Muslim fundamentalists, who are even prepared to sacrifice their lives for their weird fixations.

-The multicultural society
+Backwardness and the multicultural society

 Concomitant effects of over-population is the failure of developing a multi-cultural society.
 It has become neigh impossible to convert immigrants to another cultural outlook.